 How To Use AI To Become a Better Writer

-Everywhere you turn, artificial intelligence (AI) is a hot topic—on social media, the news, at work, even right here in Upwork’s resource center.
+Everywhere you turn—on social media, the news, at work, and even right here in Upwork’s resource center—artificial intelligence (AI) is a hot topic.

-A lot of these discussions include talking about AI for writers—both how writers use AI, and whether or not the technology will reduce the need for human-crafted content over time.
+Many of these discussions are about AI for writers—both how writers use AI and whether or not the technology will reduce the need for human-crafted content over time.
 If you’re a content writer or a creative writer, you might be wondering what the rise of AI means for your livelihood.

 Will AI eventually replace human writers?
 Do we need to fear it?
-Or is AI a tool that can help anyone become a better writer ... even folks who already write for a living?
+Or is AI a tool that can help anyone become a better writer, even those who already write for a living?

 The answer is nuanced, but ultimately, it all comes down to one thing: recognizing that AI writing software is just a tool—and that you’re in control of how you use it.